 What About Everything Else?

 The items listed above are the ones that we focus on every single day.
-We have designated days for History, Science, Handwriting, Library, Music, and Field Trips too!
-I’ll save all that information, including our schedule for another post!
+We have designated days for History, Science, Handwriting, Library, Music, and Field Trips and any other fun activities that we want to do too!

 Here is a free printable copy of our Daily Homeschool Routine Checklist so you can use it in your own Homeschool!